SiteSupra/sitesupra-docs/docs/di_container.rst

 ``ConfigurationInterface``.
 This forces you to implement function ``getConfigTreeBuilder()``, returning instance of ``Symfony\Component\Config\Definition\Builder\TreeBuilder``.
-If you're curious about what is a ``TreeBuilder`` and how exactly the configuration is being defined, please read `Defining a Hierarchy of Configuration Values Using the TreeBuilder <http://symfony.com/doc/current/components/config/definition.html#defining-a-hierarchy-of-configuration-values-using-the-treebuilder>`_ on official Symfony documentation.
+If you're curious about what is a ``TreeBuilder`` and how exactly the configuration is being defined, please read `Defining a Hierarchy of Configuration Values Using the TreeBuilder <http://symfony.com/doc/current/components/config/definition.html#defining-a-hierarchy-of-configuration-values-using-the-treebuilder>`_ on official Symfony documentation web site.
 Let's take configuration of ``SupraPackageFrameworkConfiguration`` as an example:

 .. code-block:: php
     :linenos: